Kumail09/qgis-traffic-auto-assessment/docs/source/index.rst

 This is because the networks are not limited to the border lines of the regions.
 Train is a continuous network for the whole country.

-Check out the :doc:`structure` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Maps` or :doc:`Data` section for further information, including :ref:`structure` of the project.

 .. note::